SAP-docs/preview.developer.concur.com/src/api-reference/authentication/company-refresh-tool.md

 To obtain an Access/Refresh Token, follow the steps on the **Company Request Tokens** page:

-*  To exchange the Request Token for a Refresh Token and an Access Token, replace the following values and run the Password Grant CURL command to obtain an Access Token and Refresh Token.
+Replace the following values and run the Password Grant CURL command to obtain an Access Token and Refresh Token.

    * `client_id`
    * `client_secret`